 Taking too many sedating medications can lead to respiratory depression and even overdose.

-If you've been reading through this article and you recognize one of these medications as something you took, don't panic.
+If you recognize one of these medications as something you took or take currently while on Suboxone, don't panic.
 Talk with your doctor.
 They can advise you on the best path forward.